terishonda/terishonda.cf/README.md

 if (d == 6 && h>=4 && h<9)
 {
-	status = "Busy. ⚠️ Do not disturb.";
+	status = "Busy. ⚠️ Do not disturb. ⛔";
 }